 Pacifica recommends the development of strong psychodiagnostic skills and working knowledge of applied diagnostic nosological systems as an important foundation to competence as a clinical psychologist.
 Training in diagnosis and assessment prior to therapy and other clinical interventions is in the interest of maintaining a graduated, sequential, and graded approach to clinical training.
-However, this aspect may occur in parallel to therapeutic skill training as well.
 Skills emphasized in the diagnostic practicum could include:

-- Diagnostic interviewing of identified patient and collateral contacts - Appropriate use of psychological tests - Review of treatment / medical records - Behavioral observation and mental status exam - Integrative assessment using multiple information sources

-A. Goals of Diagnostic Practicum Training
+- Diagnostic interviewing of identified patient and collateral contacts - Appropriate use of psychological tests - Review of treatment / medical records - Behavioral observation and mental status exam - Integrative assessment using multiple information sources - A. Goals of Diagnostic Aspects of Practicum Training

-At the completion of the diagnostic practicum the student should be able to integrate clinical data from a number of relevant sources to:
+The student should be able to integrate clinical data from a number of relevant sources to:

 - 1. Provide a diagnosis and recommendations supported by relevant data - 2.
 Formulate a well-organized case formulation consistent with established theoretical models - 3.
-Write a psychological reports which meaningfully communicate conclusions to non-psychologists - 4.
-Apply depth psychological approaches to clinical formulation.

-B. Prerequisites and recommendations
+Write a psychological reports which meaningfully communicate conclusions to nonpsychologists - 4.
+Apply depth psychological approaches to clinical formulation. - B. Prerequisites and recommendations